Budibase/website/content/blog/app-building/role-based-access-control.md

 ### Custom queries

 Budibase also allows you to set permissions at the level of queries.
-This is particularly useful when working with external data sources, but we can also assign permissions for internal tables in BudibaseDB.
+This is particularly useful when working with external database schemas and sources, but we can also assign permissions for internal tables in BudibaseDB.

+That way, you can fully mimic your existing role-based access control database design.

 Under the data section, each table your app access has the option to _manage access_.
 Here, we can set the minimum role needed to _read_ or _write_ data on individual tables.